storj/storj/docs/design/storagenode-graceful-exit/protocol.md

 The storage node should concurrently transfer pieces returned by the satellite.
 The storage node should send a `TransferSucceeded` message as pieces are successfuly transfered.
 The Storage node should send a `TransferFailed`, with reason, on failure.

 The satellites should set the `finished_at` on success, and respond with a `DeletePiece` message.
-Otherwise set the `failed_at` and `failure_status_code` for reprocessing.
+Otherwise increment `failed_count` and set the `last_failed_at` and `last_failed_code` for reprocessing.

 The satellite should respond with an `ExitCompleted` message when all pieces have finished processing.

-If the storage node has failed too many transfers or has sent incorrect data, the satellite will send an `ExitFailed` message.
+If the storage node has failed too many transfers overall, failed the same piece over a certain threshold, or has sent incorrect data, the satellite will send an `ExitFailed` message.
 This indicates that the process has ended ungracefully.

 In either case, the storage node should store the completion / failure receipt, stop transfer processing, and remove all remaining pieces for the satellite.